Section: Maintenance Commands (8)

 - -H, --addn-hosts=<file>

 Additional hosts file.
 Read the specified file as well as /etc/hosts.
-If -h is given, read
+If --no-hosts is given, read

 only the specified file.
 This option may be repeated for more than one